pi-null-mezon/QPULSECAPTURE/README.md

 	For developers:
 - all dependencies are provided in Sources.pro;
 - an application was properly builded in Qt-creator_5.2.1 with OpenCV_2.4.8 on MSVC2010x32, MSCV2012x64, and MinGW48x32 compilers;
-- WVCF_utility is optional, it simply calls DirectShow settings dialog for a webcam, the utility was builded by bcc32 compiler on the base of http://mitov.com/ VisionLab_6.0 library.
+- WVCFutility is optional, it simply calls DirectShow settings dialog for a webcam, the utility was builded by bcc32 compiler on the base of http://mitov.com/ VisionLab_6.0 library.

 Taranov Alex, 2014.